 The language has also had a large bearing on Spanish, too, with around 4,000 different Spanish words having origins in Arabic.

-Do you have any interesting or fun facts about the Middle East that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Middle East?
+Share them in the comments below!